bagisto/bagisto/UPGRADE.md

 - {
 -     return $this->billing_address()->first();
 - }
 ```

-3. We've updated the `shipping_address` function to return HasOne object instead of HasMany and have removed `getShippingAddressAttribute' accessor as `shipping_address` will work same as this
+3. We have revised the `shipping_address` method to return a HasOne object instead of a HasMany object.
+Additionally, we have removed the `getShippingAddressAttribute` accessor, as the `shipping_address` method now methods identically to it.

 ```diff
 - public function shipping_address(): \Illuminate\Database\Eloquent\Relations\HasMany
 - {
 -     return $this->addresses()